 Source: PensionBee, December 2020.
 Based on 66,244 customer records.

 “Our data paints a worrying picture for female savers.
 Closing the pay gap will take time, making it all the more important for us women to take control of our pension savings now.
-The pension industry has left many women isolated from finance and we’re determined to change that at PensionBee.
+The pensions industry has left many women isolated from finance and we’re determined to change that at PensionBee.
 Better saving should be simple and accessible for everyone.”

 “Right across their lives women earn less and so have less to save for their pensions.
 What’s more, whilst auto-enrolment has been an important step forward, women are still more likely to be excluded from the benefits.
 All this leaves women at risk of poverty and economic dependence in their retirement.
 It’s time to speed up the pace of change, close the gender pay gap and banish the dated stereotypes that mean women continue to be most likely to pay the price of care.”